futurice/field-ops-guide/field-ops-guide.md

 New project member can jump to the team by looking at _written down instructions_ on how to setup the working environment, preferably as a README.md on the "front page" of the project repository.

+Furthermore, the setup process should be automated to as near to a "one-click experience" as possible.

 **Why is this important?**

 If these things have not been written down but are only in the minds of the current project team you have a _bus factor_ problem - if you get too many casualties, hidden knowledge is lost forever, and onboarding new team members becomes painful and expensive.

-This is not only a concern of the tech people in the team: are the design assets & materials available in a designated place where a new designer can pick them up and start working?
+This is not only a concern of the tech people in the Team: are the design assets & materials available in a designated place where a new designer can pick them up and start working?

 This does not create casualties directly if left undone, but also without the instructions ramping up the project again after a quiet season in the development can be really painful.